symbol/symbol-docs/source/index.rst

 - :doc:`Concepts <concepts/overview>`: Detailed explanation of |codename|'s most important ideas.
 - :doc:`References <references/index>`: Usage guides for |codename|'s tools and SDKs.
 - :doc:`Contribute <contribute/index>`: How to contribute to this project.
+- :doc:`Syndicate's handbook <handbook/index>`: Instructions for all pirates and people interested in the Syndicate.

 .. topic:: Featured pages